50 Easy Ways to Stay Fit After 50

 "Your body has a much tougher time fighting back against disease and illness when it’s sleep deprived," Breus wrote on his blog.

 Balance heavy workouts with light ones.

-Another part of the recovery process is making sure you’re balancing intense, sweat-dripping workouts with lighter ones.
-Instead of constantly doing high-energy workouts that leave you exhausted and sore, the Mayo Clinic says it’s best to add some low-impact workouts—like light yoga, a jog, or stretching-based sessions—into your routine as well.
-You’ll feel better physically, have better blood flow, and will help loosen up any muscle tightness you’re experiencing.
+Another part of the recovery process is making sure you're balancing intense, sweat-dripping workouts with lighter ones.
+Instead of constantly doing high-energy workouts that leave you exhausted and sore, it's best to add some low-impact workouts—like light yoga, a jog, or stretching-based sessions—into your routine as well.

 Find a personal trainer.